 Gene Marker

 APOA2 rs5082

 Response Variant Your Variant

 CC TC

-Your Response

-Since you possess the typical risk variant of the APOA2 gene, aim to meet the general guidelines for limiting saturated fat intake to less than 10% of total energy intake, in order to reduce the general risk of other associated health issues such as cardiovascular disease.
-Foods high in saturated fat include fatty meats (lamb, pork and beef), processed meats (bacon, salami), butter, cheese, fried foods and coconut and palm oils often found in processed foods and baked goods.
-Suitable alternatives low in saturated fat include olive and vegetable oils, lean meats, low-to-moderate fat dairy products, fish, and plant protein sources such as beans. lentils. nuts/seeds or plant-based proteins such as soy beverages and tofu.
+Since you possess the TT or TC variant of the APOA2 gene, there is no increased risk of high BMI and obesity with a diet high in saturated fat.
+However, you should still limit saturated fat intake to less than 10% of total energy intake, as recommended, in order to reduce the general risk of other associated health conditions such as cardiovascular disease.
+Foods typically high in saturated fat include coconut and palm oils, vegan dairyfree cheese, fried foods and baked goods.
+Suitable alternative low in saturated fat include olive and vegetable oils, beans, lentils, nuts/seeds and soy-based proteins such as soy beverages and tofu.